Piero Gardoni

-Football career
+Career

 Gardoni was born in Borgo Palazzo, Bergamo, in 1934, and grew up playing in the youth sector of his hometown club Atalanta.
 In 1953, Gardoni joined local Serie D club Caravaggio on loan for one season to gain playing experience.
 He then spent three seasons on loan at Palazzolo, also in Serie D, and one year on loan at Reggiana in Serie C, where he helped the club earn promotion to Serie B in 1958.

 Gardoni then returned to Atalanta, where he would spend the next nine seasons.
 In his first season with the Atalanta senior team, Gardoni won the 1958–59 Serie B and promotion to Serie A. He was then named captain in 1960.
 In the 1962–63 season, Gardoni captained Atalanta to its first (and so far only) Coppa Italia triumph, forming part of a defensive line that allowed only three shots on target in the final against Torino; Atalanta won the match 3–1.
 The following season, Gardoni scored his first and only goal for Atalanta, in a 2–1 Serie A victory over Vicenza.
 In total, he recorded 213 appearances with Atalanta (209 in national league competitions and 4 in cup competitions) and played in various defensive roles: he began his career as a full-back and evolved into a libero.

 In 1967, Gardoni left Atalanta for Serie B club Reggina, where he spent one season.
 He retired as a player after a short spell with Serie D club Pergolettese in 1969.